Antonio Augusto Intreccialagli: Life

 Antonio Augusto Intreccialagli was born in 1852 in Montecompatri as the first of ten children born to Giuseppe Intreccialagli and Annunziata Raffaelli.
 He made his First Communion in 1862 after having received his Confirmation in 1858.

 In 1867 he entered the Discalced Carmelites (one brother also entered the order) at their convent at Santa Maria della Scala in Rome and assumed the religious name "Antonio di Gesù" upon commencing his period of novitiate.
 On 19 January 1868 he was vested in the habit for the first time in Santa Maria della Scala.
 In 1868 he began his philosophical and theological studies in Caprarola and later made his initial profession on 20 January 1868.
 He made his solemn profession into the order on 20 January 1869 in Santa Maria della Scala into the hands of Fr.
 Domenico di San Giuseppe.

 On 19 June 1873 he and some companions sought refuge in the stables at the Farnese Palace after the Caprarola convent was closed in 1872.
-For months the seminarians ate onions and sometimes starved but he was noted for keeping his fellows occupied with his good humor.
+For months the seminarians ate onions and sometimes starved, but he was noted for keeping his fellows occupied with his good humor.

-Intreccialagli received his ordination to the priesthood in 1875 in the Civita Castellana Cathedral from the diocesan bishop and after ordination lived for a time in the convent attached to Santa Maria della Vittoria while finishing his studies at the Pontifical Gregorian.
+Intreccialagli was ordained into the priesthood in 1875 in the Civita Castellana Cathedral by the diocesan bishop, and after ordination lived for a time in the convent attached to Santa Maria della Vittoria while finishing his studies at the Pontifical Gregorian University.
 People often came to him in the convent churches of Santa Maria della Scala and Santa Maria della Vittoria for advice and spiritual direction.
-People such as Saint Frances Xavier Cabrini and Blessed Maria Therese von Wüllenweber came to see him as did Venerable Francis Jordan.
+People such as Saint Frances Xavier Cabrini and Blessed Maria Therese von Wüllenweber came to see him as did Blessed Francis Jordan, the founder of the Society of the Divine Savior.
 He was also friends with Blessed Teresa Maria Manetti.
 He later became the prior for Santa Maria della Scala in 1885 (he was re-elected in 1888) and after that term expired spent a brief period in both Caprarola (to teach) and Montecompatri (as the vicar for the San Silvestro convent from 1883 to 1885).
 He later was made the provincial for the Roman province of the Discalced Carmelites in 1891 and served two consecutive terms) in office after being re-elected twice in 1897 and 1903.
 Pope Leo XIII later named him in 1896 as a consulter for both the Congregation for Bishops and Regulars and for the Congregation for Rites.
 He opened a new convent in Ceprano in 1893 and later allowed in 1906 for the order to return to the ancient Basilica di San Valentino in Terni.
 From 1902 until 1907 he was the order's general postulator which saw him oversee the order's causes for canonization.